alexszokolay/alexszokolay.github.io/index.md

 **Projects**

 - [Travel Therapy](https://github.com/alexszokolay/Uoft-ECKS): Developed at [UofT Hacks](https://www.uofthacks.com/), Our Discord Travel Therapy Bot aims to help Torontonians in their daily life by recommending different places around the city based on their current mental state.
-Our app strives to counter negative emotions by recommending tailored destinations for people to explore that can help people feel better.Our
+Our app strives to counter negative emotions by recommending tailored destinations for people to explore that can help people feel better.

 - [AWS Certified Cloud Practioner](https://aws.amazon.com/certification/certified-cloud-practitioner/): A course teaching a foundational understanding of AWS Cloud concepts, services, and terminology.